micheldpcarlos/projectmark-onboarding/README.md

 Project executed to show my skills as a Frontend engineer at ProjectMark process.

-This project was made in one night and adresses all of the points requested in the :
+This project was made in one night and addresses all of the points requested in the chalenge:

 - ✅ Must be the same as the design on the screen
 - ✅ We will be looking for cleanliness of code and good design patterns